lanceman2/Quickstream_dev/README.md

 input channels and the number of output channels may be from zero to any integer.  filters do not know if they are running as a single thread by themselves or they are sharing their thread execution with other filters.
-From the faststream user filters just provide executable object code.
+From the quickstream user filters just provide executable object code.

 ### Controller